raduspaimoc/raduspaimoc/README.md

 - 🤔 I’m looking for help with unity, flutter projects.
 - 💬 Ask me about apps, open source, data science, startups
 - 📫 How to reach me: raduspaimoc@gmail.com
-- ⚡ Fun fact: In a constant dilema between data science ans software engineering.
+- ⚡ Fun fact: In a constant dilema between data science and software engineering.

 ### My Stats